 You can call me a scientist.

-You can call me an artist, an engineer, a wife, daughter, sister, friend, student, teacher.
+You can call me a yogi, an artist, an engineer, a wife, daughter, sister, friend, student, teacher.
 You can call me a living, breathing human being.

 I am you.
 And you are me.

-Through it all, I am devoted to being a source of calm and healing for the world.
+Through it all, I am devoted to being a source of calm for the world.

 I practice yoga to cultivate clarity and strength, balance and awareness – that sense of fully being, making space, and accessing stillness, even in the midst of all the doing and turbulence.